s-victor/TinyPedal/docs/customization.md

 ## Shared Memory API
-Shared Memory API options can be accessed from `Config` menu in main window.
-Some options may only be relevant to certain API.
+**Shared Memory API options can be accessed from `Config` menu in main window.
+Some options may only be relevant to certain API.**

     api_name
 Set API name for accessing data from supported API.

     access_mode
 Set access mode for API.
-Mode value `0` uses copy access and additional data check to avoid data desync or interruption issues.
-Mode value `1` uses direct access, which may result data desync or interruption issues.
+Mode value `0` uses copy access and additional data check to avoid data desynchronized or interruption issues.
+Mode value `1` uses direct access, which may result data desynchronized or interruption issues.
 Default mode is copy access.

     process_id
 Set process ID string for accessing API from server.
 Currently this option is only relevant to RF2.